 🏝 Island:This is your destination, your final goal, your objective or vision.
 This doesn’t have to be a single thing, it can be a metric you want to hit, or a list of goals you’d like to achieve, or something even less concrete, like a state you want your team to be in.

 (Example: Close 100 percent of tickets at the end of the sprint, be in a rhythm of shipping features regularly)

-(Example: Avoid super tickets!
-Have stakeholders break them down into small tasks to keep reporting consistent)
+(Example: Last sprint there were too many super tickets causing bottlenecks!
+Let's have stakeholders break them down into small tasks to keep reporting consistent)